csound-flossmanual/csound-floss/book/12-f-csound-and-haskell.md

 Here is an overview of the features and principles:

 -   Keep it simple and compact.
+-   Support for interactive music coding.
+We can create our sounds in the REPL.
+    So we can chat with our audio engine and can quickly test ideas.
+    It greatly speeds up development comparing to traditional compile-listen style.
+-   With the library we can create our own libraries.
+We can create a palette  of instruments and use it as a library.
+It means we can just import the instruments and there is no need for copy and paste and worry for collision of names while pasting.
+In fact there is a library on hackage that is called csound-catalog.
+It defines great high quality instruments from the Csound Catalog and other sources.
 -   Try to hide low level Csound's wiring as much as we can (no ids for ftables, instruments, global variables).
 The haskell is a modern language with rich set of abstractions.
 The author tried to keep the